d-b-code/discrete-counting-problem-check/README.md

 # discrete-counting-problem-check
-Short python program designed to check a discrete math counting problem
+Short python program designed to check a discrete math counting problem and translate said problem into code

 The problem is as follows.